1christianfelix/CarCar/README.md

 The user also has access to view a detailed list of all sales records or records by a certain sales person.

 #### Back-End
 Every model in the back-end has a relationship with the Sales Record model.
 The sales service also utilizes data from the inventory service in order to create relationships between sales records and automobiles.
-This data was fetched through polling and uniquely identified by VIN numbers.
+This data was fetched through polling, uniquely identified by VIN numbers and associated with an Automobile Value Object within the Sales microservices.

 For each model, there exist a view to create, delete, and list.